Dissecting environmental effects with eccentric gravitational wave sources: Perturbative Forces and Epicyclic Resonances

 where we see the various epi-cyclical modifications to circular orbital motion.
 Inserting Eq. \ref{eq:centers} in the Lagarange planetary equations and integrating directly with symbolic manipulation software \texttt{Mathematica} yields analytical solutions for the perturbed orbital elements $a_{\rm p} = a_0 + \delta a$ and $e_{\rm p} = e_0 + \delta e$, where the subscript ``0" denotes the unperturbed elements that evolve adiabatically in vacuum.
 As detailed in PI, the solutions to $\delta a$ and $\delta e$ are given in terms of Fourier series, of similar form to Eqs. \ref{eq:Lagrange_p} and \ref{eq:Lagrange_e}, that are too long to report explicitly.
 In addition to oscillating components, particular combinations of phases and values of $n$ give rise to orbital resonances, which induce secular drifts.
 The latter can be identified by performing an orbit average:

 This procedure suppresses the vast majority perturbations arising from non vanishing coefficients $B_{n}^{\rm R}$ and $B_{n}^{\rm S}$.
 Indeed, only the force Fourier modes that are in resonance with the various epi-cyclical contributions to the equation of centers (Eq. \ref{eq:centers}) survive the averaging.
 Hereafter, we focus solely on such secular drifts and do not explicitly specify the averaged quantities.
-We note here that the impact of orbital resonances in GWs has been studied in \cite{2021speri,2024areti} in the context of vacuum inspirals for extreme mass ratio (EMRI) sources, and in the specific case of tidal forces in \cite{2019Bonga}.
+We note here that the impact of orbital resonances in GWs has been studied in \cite{2021speri,2024areti} in the context of vacuum inspirals for extreme mass ratio (EMRI) sources, and in the specific case of tidal forces in \cite{2019Bonga,2024camilloni,cocco} as a probe of the strong gravity regime.
 It has also been studied as a potential way to probe GW backgrounds in \cite{2022blas}.